jojo2357/matalb-homework-submitter/README.md

 5. Lastly, it will combine all of the required packages, along with the coverpage tex you supplied to make an output file.
 On windows you will need to manually open it, on GNOME desktops it will open automatically.

+### Behavioral Notes

+The program will compare edit times of source `.m` files and their generated `.tex` files.
+If the `.tex` file is younger than the `.m` file, it will no ask MATLAB to regenerate that file in order to speed up execution

 #### Easter egg

 If you include LaTeX in